Nepali villager, 72, declared world's shortest man

 Dangi mostly stays at home, needing assistance to move around, preparing head straps used by villagers to carry loads.

-Before Balawing, who was declared the shortest man in the world in June last year, another Nepali man, Khagnedra Thapa Magar, who stood 26.4 inches tall, held the title.
+Before Balawing, who was declared the shortest man in the world in June last year, another Nepali man, Khagnedra Thapa Magar, who stood 26.4 inches (67 centimetres) tall, held the title.

 (Editing by Rajesh Kumar Singh and Robin Pomeroy)